dbouquin/bones/more_LSTN.md

 ## LSTN Pilot: Resources and Activities
 We plan to recommend specific activities and make a small set of resources available to support the pilot communities as they get started with their ground stations.
 Ideally we will have a short list of educational activities that could be undertaken throughout year two of the Sloan funding period (April 2020 - March 2021).
 Activities and resources should help communities take advantage of their stations, and inform further refinement of the MetaSat schema as implemented on SatNOGs and NASA systems.

-Documents will be made available online prior to builds planned for early spring 2020.
-LSTN web presence still needs to be established.
+Documents will be made available online prior to builds planned for spring 2020; [LSTN website](https://lstn.wolba.ch/build/) still in development.

 ### LSTN Handbook
 * Introduce library staff and community to the technology and SatNOGS DB